bneeland3/Group-6-Metagenomic-Pipeline/README.md

         git clone git@github.com:bneeland3/Group-6-Metagenomic-Pipeline.git

 # Usage:
-1. Ensure you have conda installed on your computer
+1. Ensure you have conda or mamba installed on your computer.
+If using mamba (faster), ensure all instances of "conda" below are replaced by "mamba" when utilizing.

 2. Setup metagenomic pipeline environment by running the following from your main directory: